mil/School/college/notes/content/PHIL-4224/Internalism-And-Externalism/Feldman-Conee-Evidentialism.md

         - No Voluntary Control
             * You don't choose what to believe
             * paranoid person: evidentialism
+        - Evidentialism imposes dmenads that go beyond *doxastic possibility*
+            * Either for reason of doaxastic involuntarism or cognitive limitations
+            * Evidentialist Standards =>  ought/not/believe -> can/not believe
         - Cognitive Limitation
             * Infinitly many beliefs, justified in beliving all those propositions
             * R: If its raining today, M: the sky is green
                 - Disjunct:  RvM, ~R :.
 M
             * Response: we have high standards for how we ought to conduct ourselves epistemically
+                - Ought to can only implies to moral domain
-    * You ought to blieve p iff belief p fits your evidence
+    * You ought to believe p iff belief p fits your evidence
+        - Evidentialism implies a wrong account of our doxastic obligations
         - Alternative: You ought to blieve all and only truths
         - CJ: S's belief that p is justified iff S considers p and believing that p woudl result from S trying to believe that p iff pjj
             * What is **trying to** believe?